Vonage/vivid-3/docs/component-guidline.md

 ### Do:

-- use `.base` for the first element in the component
+- Use `.base` for the first element in the component.
-- Use `.control` for form control such as input, buttons ect.
+- Use `.control` for the main form control such as input, buttons etc.'.
-- Use kebab case and if containing more than one word should use hyphen.
+- Use kebab case.

 ### Dont: